EstherSlabbert/code-concepts-fundamentals/README.md

 Programming languages **organize data** into distinct **data types**, and adherence to these types is crucial in many programming languages and in programming logic as various data types may behave differently within the same logic.

 **Variables** serve as **containers for storing data** that have an associated label for easy access to the data.
-To be considered a variable, variables must be declared and then initialized.

 To be considered a variable, it must be declared and then initialized.
 This process is sometimes done in a single step; for example, in Python: `int count = 0;`.
 Declaring a variable is the process of introducing it to the compiler or interpreter, providing information about the variable's name and data type, in Python `int count;`.
 This step reserves a location in the computer's memory for the variable.
 Initialization is the subsequent step where you assign an initial value to the declared variable, as seen in Python: `count = 0;`.
 Until a variable is initialized, its content is considered undefined or garbage.
 Until a variable is initialized, its content is considered undefined or garbage.

 Essentially, variables enable computers to dynamically store and manipulate data by associating a "label" with the data rather than directly handling the data itself.
 The nature of what is stored—whether it is the location of other data or the actual value—varies depending on the programming language and data type.

 ### Naming conventions